stojad/ToyRobotChallenge/README.md

 ## Dependencies
 The .NET 8.0 SDK is all that is required to build and run this solution.
 This solution was developed in a Windows environment, but the code can be built and run on Windows, MacOS and Linux environments.
 You can download the SDK [here](https://dotnet.microsoft.com/en-us/download).

+The following package dependencies are installed automatically using NuGet when the project is built:
+- `Microsoft.EntityFrameworkCore`: Object-relational mapper for persisting robot entity between API requests
+- `Microsoft.EntityFrameworkCore.InMemory`: In-memory implementation of Entity Framework to simplify evaluation of the solution without software/filesystem dependency
+- `Microsoft.NET.Test.Sdk`: Required build targets and properties for building unit tests for the solution
+- `Swashbuckle.AspNetCore`: Generic library for documenting APIs built on ASP.NET Core
+- `Swashbuckle.AspNetCore.Swagger`: Middleware to expose JSON endpoints for APIs built on ASP.NET Core
+- `Swashbuckle.AspNetCore.SwaggerUI`: Middleware to expose an embedded version of the SwaggerUI when the API service runs
+- `xunit`: Framework for implementing unit tests of the Robot domain model
+- `xunit.runner.visualstudio`: Bindings for Visual Studio unit test functionality for xUnit tests, allowing developers to run unit tests within the Visual Studio GUI

 ## Getting Started
 1. In order to run the service locally, open a terminal like PowerShell and navigate to the `ToyRobotChallenge.Service` subdirectory of the repository root and run the command `dotnet run`:
 ```